codeceptjs/CodeceptJS/docs/custom-helpers.md

 title: Custom Helpers
 ---

-# Extending CodeceptJS with Custom Helopers
+# Extending CodeceptJS with custom helpers

-Helpers is a core concept of CodeceptJS.
+Helper is the core concept of CodeceptJS.
 Helper is a wrapper on top of various libraries providing unified interface around them.

 Methods of Helper class will be available in tests in `I` object.
-This abstracts test scenarios from the implementation and allows easily switching between backends.
+This abstracts test scenarios from the implementation and allows switching between backends seamlessly.

-Functionality of CodeceptJS should be extended by writing a custom helpers.
+Functionality of CodeceptJS could be extended by writing custom helpers.

 Helpers can also be installed as Node packages and required by corresponding Node modules.